 Communication with the Media

-How information is disseminated can make or break an enterprise after an event has occured.
+Communication with the Media - How information is disseminated can make or break an enterprise after an event has occurred.
 It is difficult if not impossible to undo inaccuracte or "bad" information once it is out there in the age of 7 x 24 news coverage and the Internet.